This module will cover:

 - repair; or

 - return to the manufacturer.

-The export of controlled technology - for example related blueprints, plans, technical data - outside Australia by tangible means is controlled by the Customs Act 1901 and requires a permit.
+The export of controlled technology stored on a good - for example related blueprints, plans, technical data - outside Australia is controlled by the Customs Act 1901 and requires a permit.

 The Four Ws of Export Controls

 When planning an export you should consider the following:

 - Are the goods controlled for export – either military or dual-use?

 - Could the goods be used in a WMD program?

 - Are the goods for a military end use?

 - Is the destination of the export a country of concern?